 You will be required to show photographic identification at government security checkpoints.

-Poor road conditions, poorly maintained vehicles and a lack of sufficient street lighting make driving in Liberia dangerous, especially after dark.
-For further advice, see our road travel page.
+Driving in Liberia is dangerous, especially after dark, due to poor road conditions, poorly maintained vehicles and a lack of sufficient street lighting.
+See our road travel page.

 Public transport options are limited.

 Tourist facilities are severely limited outside of Monrovia and infrastructure is poor.

 There have been a number of attacks on security forces by illegal rubber tappers in the Firestone rubber plantation area near the Monrovia airport.
 Should you be in this area, you should only travel on major routes, particularly within the plantation.

 Strong coastal currents are common in Liberia and you should seek advice from locals before swimming.